Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Introduction

-In this {\it Letter}, we consider two processes which affect the evolution of a PBH binary.
-One is the dynamical friction by ambient dark matter and another is the interaction between a binary and a gaseous disk surrounding it (i.e. circumbinary disk).
-Both processes are inevitable and help the binary shrink.
-Our scenario predicts that PBH binaries generically coalesce during the age of the universe and gravitational waves are emitted more efficiently compared to the result in \cite{Ioka:1998gf}.
-Throughout this paper, we adopt the cosmological parameters obtained by 5-\rm{yr} WMAP \cite{Hinshaw:2008kr}.
+In this paper, we consider two prominent processes which affect the evolution of binary PBHs.
+One is the gravitational interaction between the binary and an ambient dark matter.
+Another is the gravitational interaction between the binary and a gaseous disk surrounding it (i.e.\ circumbinary disk).
+Both processes are inevitable and help the binary shrink rapidly.
+Our scenario predicts that binary PBHs generically coalesce during the age of the universe and gravitational waves are emitted more efficiently compared to the result in {\citet{Ioka:1998gf}}.
+Throughout this paper, we adopt the cosmological parameters obtained by 7-\rm{yr} {\it Wilkinson Microwave Anisotropy Probe} ({\it{WMAP}}) {\citep{2011ApJS..192...16L}}

+In Section~\ref{section:binary-PBH}, we summarize the basic elements of the evolution of binary PBHs, assuming that PBHs do not constitute the bulk of the dark matter.
+We argue the gravitational interaction of dark matter and gas with the binary in Sections~\ref{section:DM} and \ref{section:gas}, respectively.
+Finally, we summarize our results and also give a simple estimation of the gravitational wave background predicted in our scenario in Section~\ref{section:summary}.